whizse/liferea-plugins/README.md

 This plugin should be considered deprecated.
 Liferea 1.12.3 warns when Mark All As Read is used.

-~~Disables the menu entry for "Subscriptions" &rarr; "Mark All As Read" as it is a little bit too easy to hit by mistake.
+<strike>Disables the menu entry for "Subscriptions" &rarr; "Mark All As
+Read" as it is a little bit too easy to hit by mistake.
 Also disables the toolbar button.

-It does not disable the same functionality in the context menu for feeds and folders.~~
+It does not disable the same functionality in the context menu for feeds and folders.</strike>

 ##  Hide Headline View ##
 Adds a menu entry (View &rarr; Hide Headline View) and a keyboard shortcut